GET IN TOUCH

 Bottom Line

-The IRS's Independent Office of Appeals is steadily reducing its backlog, although the average case time still ranges from eight to eleven months.
-Taxpayers who understand the process and their rights can better navigate these delays and achieve more favorable outcomes.
-Proper preparation and timely action remain essential for achieving fair resolutions in complex IRS disputes.
+The IRS's Independent Office of Appeals has made measurable progress in reducing its backlog in recent years, as reflected in FY2024 case closure data, though average case times remain lengthy.
+Taxpayers who understand the process and their rights are better positioned to navigate these delays and achieve more favorable outcomes.
+Proper preparation and timely action remain essential for reaching fair resolutions in complex IRS disputes.

 To strengthen your appeal and protect your rights: